-Not sure if your little Pawnter is cut out for Day Play?
+Not sure if your little Pawtner is cut out for Day Play?
 That's what our Howdy-do Day is for!
 We can test the temperament of your dog to see how they'll do.
-We will give you an honest assessment about your dog's suitability for the group dog enviroment.
+We will give you an honest assessment about your dog's suitability for the group dog environment.

 Things we look for: